UNICEF was established in the aftermath of World War II to help children in crisis.

 Khadija is one of those survivors.
 She was starving when she arrived at a UNICEF-supported hospital in Nigeria.
 Her arm was barely wider than her mother's thumb.
 "I fell sick myself and could not breastfeed," said Khadija's mother.
 Twenty days of RUTF and medicine saved Khadija's life.
 She and her mother left the hospital with a supply of RUTF to use at home while she recovered.

 UNICEF has also made RUTF more accessible for everyone.
-Fifteen years ago, the world's supply of therapeutic food came from a single European manufacturer.
+About fifteen years ago, the world's supply of therapeutic food came from a single European manufacturer.
 UNICEF helped bring production into lower-income countries where children were in critical need.
 By 2016, UNICEF was working with 18 manufacturers and many partners, like the World Food Program.
 Chronic malnutrition among children reached a record low.

 5. Children forced to fight could never return to their normal lives